AnthonyThomasson/portfolio/db/docs/portfolio/technologies.md

 #### Vite

 I have experimented a little bit with Vite in the past while working with vue, but I have never used it with React.
 I wanted to see how well it works, and if it would be a good replacement for Webpack.

+#### Postgres

+All the work I have done this far has been with mysql, so I wanted to try out Postgres.
+I have heard a lot of good things about it.
+I am excited to see how it compares to mysql.

+#### Express

+I have a little experience with express, but I have not done anything outside of experimenting with test applications.
+I really like the way express works syntactically and find it very easy to follow.
+I built a similar internal library in PHP I called Slurp which took a lot of inspiration from express.